mtrojanowski/ranking/README.md

 - `npm run dev` to build the frontend files.
 - `php bin/console server:start 0.0.0.0` to start the development server on port 8000.
 You can then access it from your host's browser through `http://localhost:8000`.
+- `php bin/phpunit` to run the test suite.